My Horse Stories

 I contacted an attorney, who confirmed I had the right to be there, and he did not have the right to assault me.
 But the damage was done.
 Abby acted traumatized.
 She was fearful and hyper-alert for months.

 As spring came to 2012, we took to the roads and trails again.
 But Abby relapsed when the fast traffic threatened us.
 So in June, I found her a good home locally and sold her.
 With a right-brain extrovert personality, she just was not suited for riding in this neighborhood.
 We logged 355 rides totaling 391 hours spanning 1394 days.
-Because we pushed out for distance records, Abby and I had mapped and explored many more miles of roads, in the end totaling 76.7 unique flat miles for her alone, pushing the total I have logged at that time to 97 unique flat miles.
+Because we pushed out for distance records, Abby and I had mapped and explored many more miles of roads, in the end totaling 76.7 unique flat miles for her alone, pushing the total I have logged and mapped at that time to 97 unique flat miles.
 Yeah I'm still a bean counter and a nerd, I like to measure our accomplishments with numbers.

 Starting on Nov.06, Rowan and I started having serious dog problems.
 As I have already written about it on another page here, I am leaving this link in until I can find a way to retell the story with a more positive spin.
 If that's possible...